top of page

 Outdoor time is beneficial to youth development which is why programs like Real School Gardens have seen a growth in popularity.
 In our work environments, the lack of public green spaces can be hit or miss depending on where we work.
 Studies indicate that artificial blue light, often found in LED Lights, computer screens, and cell phone screens can harm the body’s equilibrium, leading to restless nights, anxiety, and even premature heart conditions.

 Aside from the changes in curriculum, modern neighborhood designs are not conducive to playing outside.
 The constant fear of abduction, limits outdoor time to the confines of home, assuming home has ample yard space.
-Spaces are design around the convience of automotive travel, not connecting with neighbors.
+Spaces are design around the convenience of automotive travel, not connecting with neighbors.
 Even though urban neighborhoods can provide some remedy to this, we discuss the importance of integrating more green spaces that are accessible within our urban environments.
 This would give residents and youth more daily interaction with nature, animals, and the benefits each brings.

 We discuss the importance of advocacy in addressing this issue.
 Specifically, policy could be created that mandates recess and outdoor time for employees and students.
 Incentives could be a tool to encourage schools to prioritize wellness.
 For example, a sliding scale of funding could be developed to award school districts that make positive impact on their student’s mental health and wellbeing.
 Additionally, we discuss the idea of using tax breaks or subsidies to reward businesses that prioritize the mental health of their employees.
 This of course would require metrics that are supported and guided by peer reviewed research.